bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch10">10.
 JavaScript To-Do List</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In this JavaScript project, you'll build a To-Do List app, a practical and highly useful application that is a staple in many people's daily productivity routines.
+<p>In this JavaScript project, you'll build a To-Do List app, a practical and highly useful application
+that is a staple in many people's daily productivity routines.</p>

-This project is not just about creating a functional tool; it’s also a brilliant demonstration of how JavaScript can be used to enhance the interactivity and responsiveness of web pages.
+<p>This project is not just about creating a functional tool; it’s also a brilliant demonstration of
+how JavaScript can be used to enhance the interactivity and responsiveness of web pages.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->